philippe/FrogCMS/readme.txt

 ## About

 Frog CMS began as migration of Radiant CMS from Ruby-on-Rails to PHP.
-This product has been made available under the terms of the GNU AGPL version 3.
+This product has been made available under the terms of the GNU GPL version 3.

-Please read the license.txt for the exact details;
+Please read the license.txt for the exact license details.

-The official Frog website can be found at www.madebyfrog.com - visit for further information and resources.
+The official Frog website can be found at www.madebyfrog.com - visit it for more information and resources.

 ## Required